ABNIRML: Analyzing the Behavior of Neural IR Models

-\textbf{Dataset Transfer Tests (DTTs)}.
-Even with MMTs and TMTs, some characteristics may still be difficult to measure.
-For instance, if one wanted to test the effect of text fluency (the degree to which language sounds like a native speaker wrote it) with a MMT, one would need an effective measure of text fluency and be able to match it to documents that otherwise provide similar text, which is a tall order.
-To test fluency with a TMT, one would need a function that is able to consistently reduce (or improve) textual fluency, which is difficult to accomplish with today's techniques.
-To test characteristics like these, we propose Dataset Transfer Tests (DTTs).
-In this setting, a dataset built for a purpose other than ranking is repurposed to test a ranking model's behavior.
-By using a DTT, one could use a dataset of human-written textual fluency pairs (e.g., from the JFLEG dataset~\cite{napoles-etal-2017-jfleg}) to sidestep challenges in both measurement and manipulation.
-Text pair datasets are abundant, allowing us to test a wide variety of characteristics, like fluency, formality, and summarization.
-With these tests, $d_1$ and $d_2$ can be easily defined by the source dataset.
+Even with MMPs and TMPs, some characteristics may still be difficult to measure.
+For instance, for attributes like textual {\em fluency} (the degree to which language sounds like a native speaker wrote it), we would need to find pairs of otherwise-similar documents with measurable differences in fluency (for an MMP) or identify ways to automatically manipulate fluency (for a TMP), both of which would be difficult.
+To probe characteristics like these, we propose Dataset Transfer Probes (DTPs).
+In this setting, a dataset built for a purpose other than ranking is repurposed to probe a ranking model's behavior.
+For example, one could create a DTP from a dataset of human-written textual fluency pairs (e.g., from the JFLEG dataset~\cite{napoles-sakaguchi-tetreault:2017:EACLshort}) to sidestep challenges in both measurement and manipulation.
+Text pair datasets are abundant, allowing us to probe a wide variety of characteristics, like fluency, formality, and succinctness.
+With these probes, $d_1$ and $d_2$ can be easily defined by the source dataset.
 In some cases, external information can be used to infer a corresponding $q$, such as using the title of the article as a query for news article summarization tasks, a technique that has been studied before to train ranking models~\cite{macavaney:sigir2019-nyt}.
-In other cases, a query can be generated for the document pair, for instance by taking the overlapping non-stopword terms in each.
-In this instance, DTTs also involve artificial data, but unlike TMTs, the documents $d_i$ are authentic but $q$ is artificial.
+In other cases, queries can be artificially generated, \smm{as long as the text resembles a likely query.}

+We first use DTPs to investigate the important question of whether models exhibit confounding preferences for {\em stylistic} features of text are at least partially independent of relevance. \smm{Specifically, we first investigate paraphrases in general, and then move on to check the specific qualities of} fluency, formality, simplicity, lexical bias, and succinctness. \smm{We then use DTPs to test the capacity of models to encode and utilize real-world knowledge through probes that measure a model's tendency to select factual answers.}